Skip to ContentSkip to Navigation

 • "Land, Liberty, & Property: Surveyors and the Production of Empire in British North America."

-My new research project is a cultural history of land surveyors that aims to show how surveyors constituted Britain's empire in North America through practices of measuring and representing the landscape.
+My new book project is a cultural history of land surveyors that aims to show how surveyors constituted Britain's empire in North America through practices of measuring and representing the landscape.
 Drawing from historical, geographical, and literary approaches, it presents surveyors as key players in a settler-driven process that attached landowners first to their lands, markets, and local institutions, and only secondarily to the imperial authorities that oversaw them.
 "Creole" surveying practices adapted from European models ultimately gave settlers more, not less, control of their own properties and communities.
 But these practices also tied them closely to an empire that promised to protect their rights to land, liberty, and property.